Lex-DRL/Py-docstring-to-text/README.md

   to preserve paragraphs themselves.

   Also, when it comes to lists:
     - You probably want to separate items with new lines.
     - However, you don't want to preserve lines inside each item.

+  And...
-  * And you might need various bullet characters.
+  * ... you might need various bullet characters.
   • Including unicode ones.

   And don't forget that the list still needs